 Skip to Content

-How to Make a Fairy Garden in Four Easy Steps!
+How to Make a Fairy House in Four Easy Steps!

-Want to learn how to make a fairy garden the easy way?
-This DIY fairy house uses clay pots and takes only four steps!
-Click for the how-to.
+Want to learn how to make a fairy house the easy way?
+Make houses with clay pots and create a fairy garden in a few easy steps!

 Skills Required: Beginner.
-All you need to be able to do is use a paintbrush, scissors, and glue to decorate a fairy house.
-Other fairy gardens are more involved, but I made this one simple for a reason!
+All you need to be able to do is use a paintbrush, scissors, and glue.
+This is very simple for a newbie crafter.

 DIY fairy house in a fairy garden